 Supplementary Figure 11.
-Results of comparison of MTAG to Bolormaa, $S{\text{Hom}}$ , and $S{\text{Het}}$ in simulated data.
-We simulate effect sizes for 100,000 SNPs and two traits, with different values for the expected mean $\chi^2$ -statistics for each trait, $r\beta$ , and $r\varepsilon$ .
+Results of comparison of MTAG to Bolormaa, S{Hom} , and S{Het} in simulated data.
+We simulate effect sizes for 100,000 SNPs and two traits, with different values for the expected mean χ^2 -statistics for each trait, r_β , and r_ε .
 P values for MTAG are the Bonferroni-adjusted minimum P value for the SNP across all traits.
-The y-axis is the mean number of SNPs with a P value less than $5 \times 10^{-7}$ (the Bonferroni-adjusted P value for 100,000 SNPs) across 1000 replications.
-The GWAS for Trait 2 is (a) low powered (expected $\chi^2$ -statistic of 1.1), (b) medium powered (1.4), (c) high powered (2.0).
+The y-axis is the mean number of SNPs with a P value less than 5×10^{-7} (the Bonferroni-adjusted P value for 100,000 SNPs) across 1000 replications.
+The GWAS for Trait 2 is (a) low powered (expected χ^2 -statistic of 1.1), (b) medium powered (1.4), (c) high powered (2.0).

 Supplementary Figure 12.
-Results of comparison of MTAG to Bolormaa, $S{hom}$ , and $S{het}$ in GIANT data. (a) MTAG vs. Bolormaa, (b) MTAG vs. $S{hom}$ , (c) MTAG vs. $S{Het}$ .
+Results of comparison of MTAG to Bolormaa, S{hom} , and S{het} in GIANT data. (a) MTAG vs. Bolormaa, (b) MTAG vs. S{hom} , (c) MTAG vs. S{Het} .
 For all multi-trait methods, the P value for each SNP tests the null hypothesis that the SNP is null for all six traits (height, BMI, and waist-hip ratio each in men and women separately).
 P values for MTAG are the Bonferroni-adjusted minimum P value for the SNP across all six traits.
 Below the x-axis in each figure is a Manhattan plot for the MTAG results; above the x-axis is a Manhattan plot for the alternative method.
 MTAG hits that are in LD with a hit identified by the alternative method (or hits from the alternative method that are in LD with a hit found by MTAG) are marked with black x's.
-Significant SNPs identified by the alternative analysis that are not in LD with any significant SNPs in the alternative analysis are marked with red x's.
+Significant SNPs identified by the alternative analysis that are not in LD with any significant MTAG SNPs are marked with red x's.
+Significant MTAG SNPs not in LD with any significant SNP in the alternative analysis are marked with red dots.
 The GIANT summary statistics are from Randall et al. (2013).

 Supplementary Figure 13.
-Results of comparison of MTAG to Bolormaa, $S{hom}$ , and $S{het}$ in DEP, NEUR and SWB data. (a) MTAG vs. Bolormaa, (b) MTAG vs. $S{hom}$ , (c) MTAG vs. $S{Het}$ .
+Results of comparison of MTAG to Bolormaa, S{hom} , and S{het} in DEP, NEUR and SWB data. (a) MTAG vs. Bolormaa, (b) MTAG vs. S{hom} , (c) MTAG vs. S{Het} .
 For all multi-trait methods, the P value for each SNP tests the null hypothesis that the SNP is null for all three traits.
 P values for MTAG are the Bonferroniadjusted minimum P value for the SNP across all six traits.
 Below the x-axis in each figure is a Manhattan plot for the MTAG results; above the x-axis is a Manhattan plot for the alternative method.
 MTAG hits that are in LD with a hit identified by the alternative method (or hits from the alternative method that are in LD with a hit found by MTAG) are marked with black x's.
-Significant SNPs identified by the alternative analysis that are not in LD with any significant SNP in the alternative analysis are marked with red dots.
+Significant SNPs identified by the alternative analysis that are not in LD with any significant MTAG SNPs are marked with red x's.
+Significant MTAG SNPs not in LD with any significant SNP in the alternative analysis are marked with red dots.